syncfusion-content/blazor-docs/blazor/diagram/swimlane/swimlane.md

 The Swimlane Header was the primary element for swimlanes.
 The [Header](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Swimlane.html#Syncfusion_Blazor_Diagram_Swimlane_Header) property of swimlane allows you to define its textual description and to customize its appearance.

->Note: By using this header, swimlane interactions such as selection, dragging, and other functionalities will be performed.
+>Note: By using this header, swimlane interactions such as selection, dragging, and other functionalities can be performed.

 The following code example explains how to define the swimlane header.